 1. To check the trust ledger was correctly reconciled with the corresponding trust bank accounts for both the general trust account and interest-bearing deposit (IBD) accounts you should:

 2. Check the following to ensure the trust account records were a complete and accurate record of transactions during the month and of each client’s position:

 3. Check the following to ensure the trust account transactions during the month have been in accordance with client instructions and (where completed), properly accounted for to clients:

 The firm float (advance account) in the trust account was overdrawn for one day due to a staff error.
 How should I report this?

 You should report this in the form of a ‘No’ answer under item 4 on the monthly certificate, with a brief explanation – no separate letter is necessary.

 If the overdraw was due to a bank error and has since been remedied, the trust account itself can be regarded as still being in order and you should enter a ‘Yes’ under item 4.
-However it may still be appropriate to seek a written explanation from the bank and keep it on your file.
+However, it may still be appropriate to seek a written explanation from the bank and keep it on your file.

 Trust Account Regulation 19 provides that a TAS qualification is valid for three years after being successfully completed, during which time you must take up the role to maintain the validity beyond that time.
-Completing the qualification does not in itself mean that you are now the designated TAS for the firm; you must still make the Law Society aware that you have chosen to take up the role and undertake the role continuously for a period not less than 12 months.
+Completing the qualification does not in itself mean that you are now the designated TAS for the firm; you must still make the Law Society aware that you have chosen to take up the role and undertake the role continuously ideally for a period of not less than 12 months.

 If, having taken up the role of TAS, you later decide to step down, the life of the qualification is extended to ten years because of your experience.
 The difference between the three and ten years’ life of the qualification is the reason for the importance of advising the Law Society when the role changes.